sengkiat282/SQL-tuts/README.md

-sql tuts by Alex the Analyst on Youtube
+sql tuts guided and walkthrough by Alex the Analyst on Youtube